jonasbohmann/democraciv-discord-bot/README.md

 Notifications for new video uploads and livestreams from a YouTube channel are enabled by default, but can be disabled in the `config.py`.
 You'll need an API key for the YouTube Data v3 API from Google.
 [This](https://developers.google.com/youtube/v3) has more information on how to get one.

-You can configure everything else that is YouTube related in the `config.py`.
+You can configure everything else that is YouTube related in `config.py`.

 ##  Modules